 Determining whether your hair is brassy typically depends on your desired shade.
 If your deep espresso locks now have hints of copper, or if your cool blonde highlights look like the inside of a banana peel, chances are good you’re dealing with brass.

 It’s worth mentioning that brassy hair tends to be confused with warm-toned hair, but each has defining characteristics.
-Warm hair is usually a deliberately golden look with richness and dimension.
+Warm hair usually has a deliberately golden look with richness and dimension.
 Hair may also appear shiny and healthy-looking thanks to the infusion of these brilliant tones.
-Brassy hair, on the other hand, is unintentional, with an unnatural orange or yellow tint that can make your overall hair color appear dull or “dirty.”
+Brassy hair, on the other hand, is unintentional, with an unnaturalred orange hair tint that can make your overall hair color appear dull or “dirty.”

 How To Prevent Brassy, Orange Hair